The Golddiggers: History

-The Golddiggers also took their talent on the road, opening the Las Vegas MGM Grand Hotel and Casino performing in the "Celebrity Room" to sold out crowds with Dean Martin to more than 2,000,000 people.
+The Golddiggers also took their talent on the road, opening the Las Vegas MGM Grand Hotel and Casino performing with Martin in the "Celebrity Room" to sold-out crowds of more than 2 million people.

 They were the opening act for Petula Clark, Steve and Eydie, Joan Rivers at Caesars Palace and Bally's Las Vegas, and toured with Bob Hope, Louis Prima, Jerry Vale, and many more entertainers.
-In 1977, The Golddiggers of the Frank Sinatra and Dean Martin tour were Maria Lauren (aka: Maria Elena Alberici - Riccio) and her sister, Linda (Alberici) - Eichberg, Patti Gribow, Peggy Gohl, Joyce Garro and Robyn Whatley.
+In 1977, The Golddiggers of the Frank Sinatra and Dean Martin tour were Maria Lauren and Linda Eichberg (performing as the Alberici Sisters), Patti Gribow, Peggy Gohl, Joyce Garro and Robyn Whatley.

 1978 brought in a new look to The Golddiggers with new members Linda Snook, Marie Halton, Melody Ruhe, and Julia Hanibal joining remaining members, Robyn Whatley and Peggy Gohl.

-The Golddiggers continued with another Mexico tour and also as Dean's opening act in Vegas.
+The Golddiggers continued with another Mexico tour and also as Martin's opening act in Vegas.
 The group was booked for television and more Christmas in California specials...
 "Before long we rejoined The Golddiggers.
 Working with Dean was a safe haven for us and we continued to perform with him until he retired in 1991."

-All of The Golddiggers' musical performances were under the direction of Lee Hale, who later wrote Backstage at the Dean Martin Show.
-"Although the group started as an even dozen, they ended up as a quartet opening for Dean at his monthly dates in Las Vegas.
-Those last four girls were definitely among the best".
+All of The Golddiggers' musical performances were under the direction of Lee Hale, who later wrote in Backstage at the Dean Martin Show, "Although the group started as an even dozen, they ended up as a quartet opening for Dean at his monthly dates in Las Vegas.
+Those last four girls were definitely among the best."

 Former Dean Martin Golddiggers, including Patti (Pivarnik) Gribow, Joyce Garro, Linda Bott, Marie Halton, Robyn Whatley, Peggy Gohl, Deborah Pratt, Susan Buckner, and the Alberici Sisters: Maria Lauren and Linda Eichberg, have lent their talents to charity events to help the performing arts, women, youth, and AIDS.

-In 1997, Kalliope Zafiriou, former wife of the UFO religion leader Billy Meier, revealed in an interview that Meier had hoaxed his followers by claiming photographs that he had of members of The Golddiggers were photographs of human-like extraterrestrials that he met./ Meier passed off the photographs he had of Golddiggers members Michelle DellaFave and Susan Lund were photographs of the alien women "Asket" and "Nera"./ Further research showed that Zafiriou was correct and that the images were screenshots of a Golddiggers performance on The Dean Martin Show, proving that the photographs were of earthlings and not of aliens.
+In 1997, Kalliope Zafiriou, former wife of the UFO religion leader Billy Meier, revealed in an interview that Meier had hoaxed his followers by claiming photographs that he had of members of The Golddiggers were photographs of human-like extraterrestrials that he met.
+Meier passed off the photographs he had of Golddiggers members Michelle DellaFave and Susan Lund were photographs of the alien women "Asket" and "Nera".
+Further research showed that Zafiriou was correct and that the images were screenshots of a Golddiggers performance on The Dean Martin Show, proving that the photographs were of earthlings and not of aliens.